Arbiter in Trump docs probe signals intent to move quickly

 “We’re going to proceed with what I call responsible dispatch,” Raymond Dearie, a veteran Brooklyn judge, told lawyers for Trump and the Justice Department in their first meeting since his appointment last week as a so-called special master.

 The purpose of the meeting was to sort out next steps in a review process expected to slow by weeks, if not months, the criminal investigation into the retention of top-secret information at Mar-a-Lago after Trump left the White House.
 As special master, Dearie will be responsible for sifting through the thousands of documents recovered during the Aug.
-8 FBI search and segregating those protected by claims of executive privilege or attorney-client privilege.
+8 FBI search and segregating any that might be protected by claims of executive privilege or attorney-client privilege.

 Though Trump’s lawyers had requested the appointment of a special master to ensure an independent review of the documents, they have resisted Dearie’s request for more information about whether the seized records had been previously declassified — as Trump has maintained.
-His lawyers have consistently stopped short of that claim, even as they have asserted that a president has absolute authority to declassify information.
-They said in a separate filing Tuesday that the Justice Department had not proven that the records remained classified.
+His lawyers have consistently stopped short of that claim even as they asserted in a separate filing Tuesday that the Justice Department had not proven that the documents were classified.
+In any event, they say, a president has absolute authority to declassify information.

 “In the case of someone who has been president of the United States, they have unfettered access along with unfettered declassification authority,” one of Trump’s lawyers, James Trusty, said in court Tuesday.